Top 35 Best Tsunami Movies Of All Time

 Average

-Directed by Wolfgang Petersen and based on Sebastian Junger's acclaimed novel, the movie portrays the harrowing true story with intense realism.
+Directed by Wolfgang Petersen and inspired by Sebastian Junger's acclaimed novel, the movie delivers a harrowing, true-to-life experience with gripping realism and heart-pounding suspense.

 12